esthy07/alx-system_engineering-devops/0x00-shell_basics/README.md

-File 8-firstdelete delete the file betty
+File 9-firstdirdeletion delete the directory my_first_directory that is in the /tmp directory